University of Technology Sydney

 Criteria:

-This task will enable students to translate their conceptual framing into an architectural proposal - Students will respond to both generic and specific deliverables of their Studio, refer to the SUBJECT SPECIFICATION GUIDE relevant to each Studio.
+This task will enable students to translate their conceptual framing into an architectural proposal - Students will respond to both generic and specific deliverables of their Studio, refer to the SUBJECT SPECIFICATION GUIDE (Briefing Document) relevant to each Studio.

 In addition, Students will submit DRAFT II of the DESIGN LOG.
 Specific details and requirements of the DESIGN LOG submission will be uploaded on CANVAS.